 |

-hair gene (dominant) and one long hair gene (recessive) the cat
+one long hair gene – this cat is Heterozygous.

 |